mayawagon/mayawagon.github.io/worklog.md

 - Send Alexis Calvas your hidden history zine.
 Her address is 69 Dennetts Road London SE15 5LF.
 - Go to Recurse Center
 - Review and comment on new Strategic Plan Draft for David
+- Snoop on a NYPL TechConnect class
+- Snoop on a NYPL Project_<code> class